-18. COMMITMENTS AND CONTINGENCIES
+19. COMMITMENTS AND CONTINGENCIES

 The Board has approved a Transit System Plan, which includes the design and construction of a 46-mile light rail transit (LRT) extension from Downtown Dallas to Buckner Blvd. (the Southeast Corridor) and from Downtown Dallas to Farmers Branch, Carrollton, and Irving (the Northwest Corridor) and from downtown Garland to Rowlett (Rowlett extension).
 The timing and completion of the Transit System Plan is based on economic assumptions made in DART's 20-year financial plan and is subject to change based on changing economic conditions.
-The Transit System Plan is forecasted at \$3.8 billion as of September 30, 2012.
+The Transit System Plan is forecasted at \$3.8 billion as of September 30, 2013.
 The first section of the southeast extension, Bryan Street to Fair Park, opened for service on September 14, 2009.
 Other northwest and southeast extensions opened for service during 2011 and the first section of Irving line segment opened for service in July 2012.
-The second section of the Irving line segment and the northeast (Rowlett) extension are scheduled to open during 2013.
-DART has entered into contract commitments for the LRT build out and other capital developments in the amount of \$3.3 billion and spent approximately \$3.0 billion of the committed amount as of September 30, 2012 on these projects.
+The second section of the Irving line segment and the northeast (Rowlett) extension opened for revenue service in December 2012.
+The third section of the Irving line (Irving-3) is scheduled to open for service in December 2014.
+DART has entered into contract commitments for the LRT build out and other capital developments in the amount of \$3.4 billion and spent approximately \$3.2 billion of the committed amount as of September 30, 2013 on these projects.